-You can use an employer's statement to calculate the qualifying income in the following situations:
+You can use an employer's statement (werkgeversverklaring) to calculate the qualifying income in the following situations:

-- The consumer has an employment contract for an indefinite period. - The consumer has a fixed-term employment contract with a declaration of continued employment for an indefinite period. - The consumer has a fixed-term employment contract without a declaration of continued employment. - The consumer does not have a probation period, or the probation period has passed. - If the consumer is also a shareholder at the employer, the consumer is not permitted to hold more than 5% of the shares.
+- The consumer has an employment contract for an indefinite period. - The consumer has a fixed-term employment contract with a declaration of continued employment for an indefinite period (arbeidsovereenkomst voor bepaalde tijd met een intentieverklaring voor onbepaalde tijd). - The consumer has a fixed-term employment contract without a declaration of continued employment. - The consumer does not have a probation period, or the probation period has passed. - If the consumer is also a shareholder at the employer, the consumer is not permitted to hold more than 5% of the shares.

-What do we mean by a declaration of continued employment for an indefinite period?
+What do we mean by a declaration of continued employment for an indefinite period (intentieverklaring voor onbepaalde tijd)?